GiorCocc/GamePod/GamePod/Assets/GuidaUnityEditor.md

     unity-editor -manualLicenseFile <activation file path>
     ```

+> **NOTE**: More information on how to activate the license can be found in the [official documentation](https://docs.unity3d.com/2023.3/Documentation/Manual/ManualActivationCmdMac.html)

 ## Container Usage

 The Unity Editor container is useful for managing Unity projects and running the game.
 To open the project, type the following command: